Kékélé: Personnel

 As Kekele has recorded and toured, its membership, the ten to twenty musicians in the studio or on stage, has regularly changed.
 Each lineup, however, has consistently been an all-star cast of experienced musicians, most from the Democratic Republic of the Congo but some from elsewhere in Africa.

-The consistent core members of Kekele include vocalists Nyboma (Nyboma Mwan’dido), Wuta Mayi, Bumba Massa, and Loko ‘Djeskain’ Massengo, and guitarist Syran Mbenza.
-Loko ‘Djeskain’ Massengo is from the Republic of the Congo, while the other four are from the Democratic Republic of the Congo, and all were between age 50 and 55 in 2001.
+The consistent core members of Kekele include vocalists Nyboma (Nyboma Mwan'dido), Wuta Mayi, Bumba Massa, and Loko 'Djeskain' Massengo, and guitarist Syran Mbenza.
+Loko 'Djeskain' Massengo is from the Republic of the Congo, while the other four are from the Democratic Republic of the Congo, and all were between age 50 and 55 in 2001.
 These five core members of Kekele include three of the four "stars" who comprised the supergroup Les Quatre Etoiles (The Four Stars): Nyboma, Wuta Mayi, and Syran Mbenza.

 History: personnel changes, musical styles, critical reactions

 First album, Rumba Congo (2001)

-The first iteration of Kekele was led by the older guitarist Papa Noel Nedule as music director, and included, in addition to the five core members named above, Jean-Papy Ramazani (vocals), Yves Ndjock of Cameroon (guitar), Sungu Debat (conga), and Viviane Arnoux of France (accordion).
+The first iteration of Kekele was led by the older guitarist Papa Noël Nedule as music director, and included, in addition to the five core members named above, Jean-Papy Ramazani (vocals), Yves Ndjock of Cameroon (guitar), Sungu Debat (conga), and Viviane Arnoux of France (accordion).